microsoft/PowerPlatformConnectors/certified-connectors/Exasol/README.md

 Please follow [these instructions](https://docs.microsoft.com/en-us/connectors/custom-connectors/paconn-cli) to deploy this connector as a custom connector within Microsoft Power Automate and Power Apps.

 ## Further support and documentation
-You can find the detailed documentation and a user guide here [here](https://github.com/exasol/power-apps-connector#readme).

 Questions and issues can be filed [here](https://github.com/exasol/power-apps-connector/issues).